thoughtbot/guides/protocol/README.md

     git pr

-Link to the code review in JIRA ticket comment.
+Link to the code review in JIRA issue comment, assign to reviewer and resolve issue.

     @<Reviewer> Ready for review: http://github.com/organization/project/pull/1